What does a conversion rate optimisation expert really do?

 Developing creative work

-The Optimiser’s role now is to create new web pages for each of the areas identified as troublesome.
+The optimisation expert’s role now is to create new web pages for each of the areas identified as troublesome.
 This will be done as a team with specialist designers and copywriters, as well as developers to get the test live.
 The optimiser acts like the conductor of an orchestra, bringing these teams together, making sure they understand the heart of the issue and creating a solution that makes the most of the opportunity.

 Statistical skills for A/B testing